bykarol/cse310-w01-helloworld/README.md

 Overall, this code defines a React component that renders a simple webpage layout with Bootstrap styling, displaying the text "Hello World from React!!" within a decorated content area.

-This project is created with the purpose of demonstrating that I have the appropriate setup for the development of applications.
+This project is created with the purpose of demonstrating the use of Visual Studio Code, GitHub and React (Vite) integrated together.

 [Software Demo Video](https://youtu.be/THVLBjpy0eM)